Arseni1919/Learning_DRL/README.md

 - Code: [PyTorch | DQN](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)

 DQN is the first paper that successfully adapted NN to the RL case.
 They are motivated by the problem of adapting NN directly on the RL tasks.
 Simple supervised learning is really hard for such tasks.
 On the other hand, it is not trivial to adapt the NN for RL algorithms as well.
+Especially, it is known to be challenging to merge off-policy TD algorithms with function approximations - the deadly triad.
+But...
+DQN made it and overcame the triad.
 To merge Q-learning together with NN into a single algorithm, the authors used two main novel ideas:

 - **replay buffer**: NN love uncorrelated diverse data, and replay buffer satisfies the divergent representation of experience.